Solo Travel in Costa Rica

 Costa Rica Travel Insurance

-I recommend True Traveller for UK and European residents, and World Nomads for U.S. and worldwide citizens.
-Both companies allow you to buy insurance when you are already on the road, and offer different plans depending on your needs including additional adventure cover.
+For a solo Costa Rica trip, I recommend True Traveller for UK and European residents, and World Nomads for U.S. and worldwide citizens.
+Both companies allow you to buy insurance when you are already on the road and offer different plans depending on your needs including additional adventure cover.

 Costa Rica Airports